Misconceptions and realities about Insurance for Non-Mexican vehicles

 This issue has fueled the establishment of too many “insurance brokers” that sell and scam tourists with fake insurance or very bad policies with low coverage.
 We’ve had customers complaining about getting into collisions and having to pay out of they’re own pockets to cover the damages.
 Accidents are not cheap in Mexico as one would think; professional assistance to complete all the red tape formalities is highly recommended.

 US auto insurance doesn’t cover in Mexico!

-One of the main misconceptions about auto insurance with Americans is the idea that US insurance still covers beyond the border.
+One of the main misconceptions about car insurance with Americans is the idea that US insurance still covers beyond the border.
 Some of the policies state that the validity only extends 20 miles south of the border.
-But still, some companies will not even try to get into trouble trying to satisfy a client in need.
+But still, some companies will not even try to get into trouble trying to assist a client in need.

-The reason for this is what I talked earlier, about all the paperwork, formalities and procedures needed during an accident.
+The reason for this is what we talked earlier, about all the paperwork, formalities and procedures needed during an accident.
 The good news is that bureaucracy has been being eradicated recently and police officers need to pass tougher background checks.
-US and Mexican adjusters work in different ways so to avoid this we recommended buying your specific Non-Mexican auto insurance from a trusted source.
+US and Mexican adjusters work in different ways so to avoid this we recommended buying your Mexican car insurance from a trusted source.

 Do you live in Mexico and your US insurance expired?

-Many Americans have the false idea that when they lose coverage with their American policy automatically the policy of their Mexican insurance also loses its validity.
-This is false, Mexican insurance does not lose its effect even if your US insurance expires.
+Many Americans have the false idea that when they lose coverage with their American policy, automatically the policy of their Mexican Car insurance also loses its validity.
+This is false, Mexican Car insurance does not lose its effect even if your US insurance expires.